nsc-norway/NSCtrim/README.md

 | D123   | C123 |

-The sequences are not reverse-complemented in any of these cases (apart from the fact that B123 and D123 should already be the reverse-complement, as described above).
+The sequences are not reverse-complemented in any of these cases (apart from the fact that B123 and D123 should already be the reverse-complement of the amplified template DNA, as described above).

 ### Output